Astrazam/Steam-TL-Converter/README.md

 * This extension is not affiliated with **Valve Corporation** or **Steam**.

 ## ❤️ Credits & Resources
-This project wouldn't be possible without these amazing resources:

 * **[IsThereAnyDeal API](https://isthereanydeal.com/):** Used for fetching game prices across different stores and checking Xbox Game Pass availability.
-Special thanks to their team for maintaining such a comprehensive database.
 * **[FloatRates](http://www.floatrates.com/) & [TCMB](https://www.tcmb.gov.tr/):** Used for daily exchange rate data.
 * **[Shields.io](https://shields.io/):** Used for the badges in this README.